September 29, 2009

 http://www.archive.org/details/gd67-08-04.sbd.hanno.16752.sbeok.shnf - I think this is the earliest New Potato we have (though some are misdated earlier).

-http://www.archive.org/details/gd67-10-22.sbd.miller.18101.sbeok.shnf - first Other One, different lyrics.
+http://www.archive.org/details/gd67-10-22.sbd.miller.18101.sbeok.shnf - different lyrics.

-http://www.archive.org/details/gd1968-01-17.sbd.cotsman.11795.shnf - first live Dark Star, China Cat, Eleven, Born Cross-Eyed.
+1/17/68 - Dark Star, China Cat, The Eleven, Born Cross-Eyed

-Dark Star had already been recorded for the single, so this is an example of a live debut that's close to the studio version but sounds very undeveloped since they kept expanding it for years.
+Dark Star had already been recorded for the single, so this is an example of a live debut that's close to the studio version, but sounds very undeveloped since they kept expanding it for years.

 China Cat, on the other hand, wouldn't be recorded for another year, and these early '68 versions are not only in a different key (so Garcia sings strangely) but are paired with the Eleven.